-Issuance and Repurchase of shares
+Issuance of shares

 The issuance of shares by ArcelorMittal requires either an amendment of the Articles of Association approved by an EGM or a decision of the Board of Directors that is within the limits of the authorized share capital set out in the Articles of Association.
-While Luxembourg law prohibits ArcelorMittal from subscribing for its own shares, subject to certain conditions, it can repurchase its own shares or have another person repurchase shares on its behalf.
-For more details, see "Description of the Registrant's Securities Registered Pursuant to Section 12 of the Securities Exchange Act of 1934" as filed under Exhibit 2.2 to this annual report on Form 20-F.
+In the latter case, the Board of Directors may determine the conditions for the issuance of shares, including the consideration (cash or in kind) payable for such shares.